 WCOE Recommendation: All Transportation Authorization Bills should include a clarification that both disadvantaged minorities and women are to be included in the DBE participation goal by all recipients as a condition of funding.

-WCOE opposes self-certification in any federal program that promotes the use of women-owned businesses.
-Self- certification exposes the programs to fraud and abuse.
+Congress required that the SBA develop a certification program to replace self-certification.
+WCOE opposes self- certification in any federal program that promotes the use of women-owned businesses.
+Self-certification exposes the programs to fraud and abuse.
 Without a required certification program, the Government is more likely than not to award contracts to ineligible firms.
 By way of example, the WOSB program regulations do not require sufficient independent analysis to prove that WOSB firms are economically disadvantaged or primarily controlled by women.
 As a result, millions of dollars in WOSB program awards go to firms that are ineligible.
 This conclusion is supported by an evaluation report prepared by the Office of the Inspector General in May 2015.

-WCOE recommends that the SBA require certification of businesses by a Federal agency, a State or local government certifying agency, or a national certifying entity using the standards of the Department of Transportation certification program as a basis for that review and certification
+WCOE Recommendation: SBA should move quickly to design and implement the certification program as required by Congress so that there is a Federal agency, a State or local government certifying agency, or a national certifying entity.
+WCOE recommends using the standards of the Department of Transportation certification program as a basis for that review and certification.

 Supports the Promotion of WOSB/EDWOSB Procurement Set Aside Program